A-level results – what now? The good, the bad and the cold feet

 13th August 2019

 Unsure about what next?
-If you've done better or worse than expected or are just having second thoughts, here's our quick guide to your options on results day.
+If you've done better or worse than expected or are just having second thoughts, here's our quick guide to your options on or after results day.

 Clearing is the process which matches unfilled university places with students.
 If you don’t make your grades you can often get onto a different course.
 Try and get to grips with the Clearing process beforehand so you’re on the front foot when Clearing opens.
 Don’t worry if you come to Clearing fresh on results day but do take some time to read through the information before diving straight in.